 Water will be required for industrial and domestic purposes at various sections of the sugar mills.
-SSCL will source its water from drilling a borehole and will be supplemented by nearby dam.
-From the ground water potential mapping conducted during baseline studies, the area has very high potential for ground water and a proposal has been put in place to dig a dam for factory use and also to be shared by the community.
-The management has undertaken water quality sampling and analysis from the nearby spring and dam. valid water abstraction permits from Water Resources Authority (WRA) will be obtained for the water works and borehole drilling.
+MSML will source its water from nearby river and will be supplemented by drilling a borehole.
+The management has undertaken water quality sampling and analysis from the nearby spring and river Rangwe.
+Valid water abstraction permits from Water Resources Authority (WRA) will be obtained for the water works and borehole drilling.
 Mitigation measures for water conservation will include installation of water saving systems, carrying out regular inspection and maintenance of water pipes and ensuring compliance with the provisions of Environmental Management and Coordination (Water Quality) Regulations, 2006 and the Water Act, 2016.